Russian Twitter trolls exploited key election moments

 The banner on the bridge

-On Nov.
-10, a banner was removed from the Arlington Memorial Bridge in Washington, U.S. Park Police confirmed to NBC News.

-"Goodbye Murderer" read the captioned portrait of President Barack Obama, according to photos recovered from online archives tweeted by an identified Russian troll whose activity appeared in the NBC News database.
+On November 10th, 2016, two days after the election, an identified Russian troll claimed responsibility for a provocative banner that hung from a bridge that leads to the Pentagon in Washington.
+The estimated 20 by 25 foot banner of outgoing President Obama read, "Goodbye Murderer."

-The troll said he and fellow "political activists" had hung the banner.
-"Goodbye to murderer @BarackObama #ThanksObama" tweeted the account, @LeroyLovesUsa, using the hashtag for a popular meme.
+The troll, who claimed to be a military veteran, said he and fellow "political activists" had hung the banner.
+The account blamed the president for "numerous bloody wars" and deaths in Libya, Syria, Yemen and Ukraine.

-The account, which portrayed itself as that of a military veteran turned activist, also tweeted the images to @realDonaldTrump.

-Leroy's tweets got hundreds of likes, and retweets and were amplified by other identified Russian trolls.
+"He doesn’t deserve to be a winner of the Nobel peace prize.
+His true prize awaits him in the Hague court docks,” tweeted @LeroyLovesUsa, who also tweeted the photos to @realDonaldTrump.

 A spokesman for the U.S. Park Police, Sgt.
 James Dingeldein, confirmed that a park police officer had removed the banner and that it was destroyed this fall.
 A Freedom of Information request filed with the park police by NBC News wasn't fulfilled before publication.

+In the immediate wake of Trump's victory that the trolls had worked toward, was this brazen banner an unfond farewell to the previous administration?

+It's unknown what person or persons hung the banner in our nation's capital, who took the photos, and how they got to the troll.

+But there is some precedent.
 In January 2016, a pro-Kremlin art group called Glavplakat claimed responsibility for hanging a Shepard Fairey-style poster of Obama opposite the U.S. Embassy in Moscow with the word "Killer."
 The group has hung other banners criticizing opponents of the state around the Russian capital tightly controlled by the Putin regime.
+No links between the group and the government have been proven.

+As the intelligence community wrote, "By their nature, Russian influence campaigns are multifaceted and designed to be deniable because they use a mix of agents of influence, cutouts, front organizations, and false-flag operations."

 Related: Russian trolls pushed graphic, racist tweets to American voters

-Who hung the banner in D.C. or took the photo, or what their connection to the Russian troll who tweeted it remains a mystery.

-NBC News did not find any records of the images being posted anywhere online else before the account posted them.

-So far news organizations that have recovered and published about the deleted tweets have only been able to restore data on a portion of the overall Russian troll accounts suspended by Twitter.
+So far news organizations that have recovered and published about the deleted tweets have only been able to probe a slice of the overall Russian troll accounts suspended by Twitter.

 "There's still some part of the iceberg that's under the water," said Allen.